All Entries must be submitted online through Encore’s registration portal.

 Encore’s database is EASY!
 And SAVES YOU TIME!
 It will increase your efficiency for years to come!

-1. All fees must be paid by credit card, E-Check, cashiers check, or money order.
+1. All fees must be paid by credit card, E-Check, cashiers check, money order or wire transfer.
+Please contact the Encore office if you wish to pay via wire transfer.

 All studio registrations must include payment.